tiago939/feature_alignment/README.md

 # Feature Aligment

-This code provides de results for the paper..
+The code will be provided as soon as the arXiv paper is up.

 Each folder has the same files, but each shaped for different data sets.
 The file *training.py* contains the main code which should be executed.